This post may contain affiliate links. See site Terms here.

 - 8 tbsp. butter, unsalted

 Preheat oven to 350 degrees.
-Arrange cubed sourdough a single layer on a large baking sheet (or if you don't have an oversized baking sheet, you may need 2).
-Bake for 10-12 minutes until lightly golden.
+Arrange cubed bread a single layer on a large baking sheet (or if you don't have an oversized baking sheet, you may need 2).
+Bake for 20-30 minutes until really well dried.
+The bread should be very hard and not soft at all.

-Once bread is baked, place bread into a large, oversized bowl with dried cranberries and apples, and set aside.
+Once bread is baked and dried out, place bread into a large, oversized bowl with dried cranberries and apples, and set aside.

 Spray a large baking dish (about 9×13) with cooking spray and set aside.

 In a large saucepan or skillet, cook sausage on medium high heat until lightly brown.
 Once cooked, remove sausage from pan into the large bowl with the bread cubes.

-Add 4 tbsp. of butter to the same saucepan.
+Add butter to the same saucepan.
 Add diced shallots and onions. cover and cook until translucent.
 Once translucent, add diced herbs and cook for 1-2 minutes.
 Then add pecans and cook 2 more minutes.
 Then pour mixture into large bowl with bread cubes.

-Then add chicken stock and remaining 4 tbsp. of butter to the same pan.
+Then add chicken stock to the same pan.
 Scrape any bits off the pan and bring to a boil, then turn off heat and pour mixture over all the ingredients in the bowl with the bread cubes.

-Toss to combine. and then pour into the prepared baking dish.
+Toss with large spoons to combine. and then pour into the prepared baking dish.

-Cover with foil and bake at 350 for 45 minutes.
-Then remove foil and continue baking for 12-20 minutes until top is lightly golden brown.
+Cover with foil and bake at 350 for 40 minutes.
+Then remove foil and continue baking for 10-15 minutes until top is golden brown.

 If you’ve never made an adult, upleveled stuffing before, this stuffing is the perfect thing for your Holidays this year.
 This is also a wonderful dish to bring if you’re having Thanksgiving with family or friends and you only need to bring a dish or two.
 It’s sophisticated and delicious but also mild enough that our kids love it.
 I hope you’ll love it too!